126.96.36.199 Maintenance action in progress

 - the individual has given the Child Support Registrar written notice of the termination of the limited agreement within 60 days.

-If an individual has an FTB child they are required to pay child support for under a binding child support agreement (22.214.171.124), they have action in progress if:
+If an individual has an FTB child they are required to pay child support for under a binding child support agreement (220.127.116.11), they have action in progress if the individual seeks the agreement of the other party to give effect to a binding agreement:

 Where the other party does not consent to terminating the agreement, the individual may elect to apply to a court to terminate the binding agreement.
 However, court action will not be required to satisfy the MAT.